inflection-zone/wisdom-zone/data-science/SVM md - heart dataset/SVM markdown.md

 df.drop(85, axis = 0, inplace = True)
 ```
 ---
-### Scaling the data
+### Feature Scaling

-Since KNN algorithm, relies on distance for classification if the features show a vast difference in range of data (eg. age and cholestrol) sometimes due to their units, then normalizing and scaling the training data can improve accuracy dramatically.
+SVM tries to maximize the distance between the separating plane and the support vectors.
+If one feature (i.e. one dimension in this space) has very large values, it will dominate the other features when calculating the distance.
+If we rescale all features in a certain range, they all have the same influence on the distance metric and thus, improve the accuracy of the algorithm dramatically.

 ```python
 X = df.drop(columns = 'target')